OpenBMB/XAgent/XAgentServer/README.md

 ## Using XAgent-Server

 After completing the above steps, you can access the frontend interface by visiting http://localhost:8000 in a web browser.
+Default user: admin, token: xagent-admin, you can use it to login.
 An example of the interface is shown below:

 ![login](https://gitee.com/sailaoda/pic2/raw/master/2023/202309272130865.png)